BBBase-EHeresy/PPPub/docs/matched_play_guide/campaign_events.md

 After players have been paired up, and any re-pairings sorted out, the Region that is being fought over and the Scenario to be played need to be decided.
 The Scenarios will be chosen from the 18 Matched Play Scenarios listed previously in this supplement.
 To decide which of the Scenarios will be played, follow the same process for determining a Scenario for a Matched Play event as found on page 8.

 To decide on which Region all players will be fighting over, roll a D6 and consult the chart below.
-Once a Region has been fought over once it cannot be fought over again — its fate will already have been decided.
+Once a Region has been fought over once it cannot be fought over again â€” its fate will already have been decided.
 This way, each Region will be fought over once in an event.

 | D6  | Result     |
 |-----------|------------|